savardnm/2002-Field-Visualization/README.md

 To download libraries through pip:
 1. [Install pip](https://packaging.python.org/en/latest/tutorials/installing-packages/)
-2. if you are in MAC, in command line run the following commands:
+2. if you are in MAC / Linux, in command line run the following commands:
    * `pip3 install --upgrade pip`
    * `pip3 install -r requirements.txt`
 3. if you are in WINDOWS, in the command line, run the following commands: